simonjoom/react-app-mobx-ultimateversion/README.md

 * copy-webpack-plugin to push asset from a directory (else assets didn't found from memory)

-If you have some dependances problem to run it please say me.
+If you have some dependances problem to run it please say me on skype simonzkyp or simon@skiscool.com